 Affect Change by Understanding Drivers

-Many businesses find value in asking diagnostic questions to get at the drivers behind their company’s NPS.
+Many businesses find value in asking diagnostic questions to get at the drivers behind their company’s Net Promoter Score.
 Are customers happy with specific features or your product?
 How well do they rate the packaging?
 Is your product quality acceptable?
 Are they satisfied with the service that is delivered in your restaurant or medical practice?
 Were they greeted quickly when they came in?
 Did they have to wait too long?
 By understanding customer reactions to the basic elements of and benefits delivered by your product or service, you will understand what you need to improve.

 Further, running a key driver analysis of these factors against your NPS score allows you to isolate those key elements of your product or service that have the most impact on your customer’s willingness to recommend your company.
 Knowing the factors on which you need to focus, you can leverage that understanding into short-term improvement initiatives as well as long-term strategic and culture change.